street-1205602819/learngit/readme.txt

-Git is a vresion control system.
+Git is a distrubuted vresion control system.
 Git is a free software.